 Guidelines for use:

-– It is the right business practice to review water supplier for business at the same time as following guidelines
+– It is the proper business practice to review water rates for business at the same time as following guidelines

 – This register is a checklist of water efficiency options, which